On the Limitations of General Purpose Domain Generalisation Methods: Introduction

 \section{Introduction}

-Machine learning systems have shown exceptional performance on numerous tasks in computer vision and beyond.
-However performance drops rapidly when the standard assumption of i.i.d. training and testing data is violated.
-This domain-shift phenomenon occurs widely in many applications of machine learning \citep{csurka2017domainAdaptationBook,zhou2021domainGenSurvey,koh2021wilds}, and often leads to disappointing results in practical machine learning deployments, since data `in the wild' is almost inevitably different from training sets.

-Given the practical significance of this issue, a large number of methods have been proposed that aim to improve models' robustness to deployment under a different distribution than used for training \citep{zhou2021domainGenSurvey}, a problem setting known as domain generalisation (DG).
-These methods span diverse approaches such as specialised neural architectures, data augmentation strategies, and regularisers.
-Nevertheless, the DG problem setting is difficult to model formally for principled derivation and theoretical analysis of algorithms; since the target domain(s) of interest cannot be observed during training, and cannot be directly approximated by the training domains due to unknown distribution shift.
-Therefore the many approaches popular are based on poorly understood empirical heuristics---a problem highlighted by \citet{gulrajani2021lostDG}, who found that no DG methods can reliably outperform a well-tune empirical risk minimisation (ERM) baseline.
+Machine learning systems have shown exceptional performance on numerous tasks in computer vision, natural language processing, and beyond.
+However performance drops rapidly when the standard assumption of identically distributed training and testing data is violated.
+This domain-shift phenomenon occurs widely in many applications of machine learning \citep{csurka2017domainAdaptationBook,zhou2021domainGenSurvey,koh2021wilds}, and often leads to disappointing results in practical machine learning deployments, since data ``in the wild'' is almost inevitably different from training sets.
+Given the practical significance of this issue, numerous methods have been proposed that aim to improve models' robustness to deployment under train-test domain shift by leveraging several different training sets for the same task \citep{zhou2021domainGenSurvey}, a problem setting known as Domain Generalisation (DG).
+These span diverse approaches including specialised neural architectures, data augmentation strategies, and regularisers.
+Nevertheless, determining the effectiveness of these methods has proven to be difficult.
+A large scale experimental investigation \citep{gulrajani2021lostDG} determined that none of the previously proposed methods for addressing the DG problem could reliably outperform Empirical Risk Minimisation (ERM)---the method that simply ignores all of the domain structure in the data and trains a model as normal.

-To this end, our first contribution is to present an intuitive learning-theoretic bound for DG performance.
-Intuitively, while the held-out domain of interest is indeed unobservable during training, we can bound its performance using learning theoretic tools similar to the standard ones used to bound the performance on (unobserved) testing data given (observed) training data.
-In particular we show that the performance on a held out target domain is bounded by the performance on known source domains, plus two additional model complexity terms, that describe how much a model can possibly have overfitted to the training domains.
-This theoretical contribution leads to several insights.

-Firstly, our theory suggests that DG performance is governed by a trade-off between empirical risk and model complexity that is analogous to the corresponding and widely understood trade-off that explains generalisation in standard i.i.d. learning as an overfitting-underfitting trade-off \citep{geman1992biasVariance}.
-Based on this, we hypothesise that performance variability is determined by implicit or explicit regularisation.
-That is, the plethora of different strategies available \citep{zhou2021domainGenSurvey} -- from data-augmentation to specialised optimisers -- actually affect DG performance by explicitly or implicitly choosing different fit-complexity trade-offs.
-We corroborate this hypothesis by evaluating a number of models in the DomainBed suite in terms of complexity, and show that their apparently erratic performance in \citet{gulrajani2021lostDG} is actually consistent with an explanation in terms of induced complexity.